McDonald’s free coffee is the response to Taco Bell

-McDonald’s, which leads the fast food category in all dayparts (breakfast, lunch, dinner and late night), has responded by offering its breakfast customers a free 12-ounce cup of coffee.
+McDonald’s, which leads the fast food category in all dayparts (breakfast, lunch, dinner and late night), has responded by offering its breakfast customers a 12-ounce cup of McDonalds free coffee.

 This is a desperate attempt by McDonald’s to ensure its market share, which has been slipping in recent months.
 McDonald’s still leads, but new competitors have been entering the breakfast market in recent years and giving consumers more options.
 That has resulted in decreasing market share for McDonald’s, even in other dayparts.